Nate Lowe Player Props: Rangers vs. Red Sox

 Nate Lowe At The Plate

-- He ranks 49th in batting average, 25th in on base percentage, and 78th in slugging among the qualified hitters in MLB play.
+- Among the qualifying batters in MLB, his batting average ranks 48th, his on-base percentage ranks 25th, and he is 82nd in the league in slugging.

-- Lowe has picked up a hit in 75.0% of his 84 games this season, with multiple hits in 26.2% of those games.
+- In 75.3% of his 85 games this season, Lowe has picked up at least one hit.
+He's also had 22 multi-hit games.

-- He has gone deep in 10.7% of his games this season, and 2.3% of his chances at the plate.
+- Looking at the 85 games he has played this year, he's hit a home run in nine of them (10.6%), and in 2.3% of his trips to the plate.

-- Lowe has had an RBI in 34 games this season (40.5%), including nine multi-RBI outings (10.7%).
-He has also driven in three or more of his team's runs in two contests.
+- Lowe has had at least one RBI in 40.0% of his games this season (34 of 85), with more than one RBI nine times (10.6%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.